hypn05/interview/Content/OWASP.md

 Do we exploit SQL injection or just report the finding once we confirm that it is a true positive?
 Scenario: What if Burp reports a SQLi finding and the payload contains the collaborator payload.
 Burp shows that there is at least a DNS look up picked up by the collaborator server.
 How would you go about triaging and testing this finding?
 ## Answer
-Any user-supplied data containing SQL syntax inserted into the static query will be interpreted and executed.
-This leaves the application vulnerable to SQL injection since an attacker can inject SQL query syntax that intentionally alters the target query's structure.
+SQL injection is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+It generally allows an attacker to view data that they are not normally able to retrieve.
+This might include data belonging to other users, or any other data that the application itself is able to access.
+In many cases, an attacker can modify or delete this data, causing persistent changes to the application's content or behavior.

 # Deserialization
 Deserialization attacks